sourcegraph/sourcegraph-public-snapshot/doc/adr/0001-record-architecture-decisions.md

 ## Decision

-- We will use Architecture Decision Records (ADRs) to log architecturally significant decisions.
+- We will use Architecture Decision Records (ADRs) only for logging decisions that have notable architectural impact on our codebase.
 - ADRs are not meant to replace our current RFC process but to complement it by capturing decisions made in RFCs.
-- As a rule of thumb, we recommend creating ADRs only for those decisions that have a notable architectural impact on our codebase.

 ## Consequences